Skip to content

 Grade: C

-This indicates the percent of patients who have had a major fall.
-Falls leading to severe injuries are considered by many in the nursing home industry to be an indicator of nursing care .
-Major falls are often caused by lower levels of patient supervision.
+This is the percentage of patients that have had a major fall.
+Falls resulting in serious injuries are considered to be a barometer of the quality of nursing care .
+Falls are often caused by poor nursing care.

 Minimizes Urinary Tract Infections